obaidktk/firstrepo/myfirstfile.md

-This is not readme file
+This is not a readme file
 we are in the git 101 session
 Aded some more lines just for understanding aerro is not shoing to me